 Q: What other practices do developers need to embrace?

 A: Containerization is part of the digital transformation plan for many enterprises, so it’s important to continually refine approaches to it.
 Developers will need to pay closer attention to such factors as:

-- Application updates: As digital transformation efforts grow, organizations will need to reprioritize which applications should be containerized first.
+- Application updates: As digital transformation efforts grow, organisations will need to reprioritise which applications should be containerized first.
 Those applications that are based on microservices and are cloud-native will enable better digital transformation and so should be given higher priority.

 - Application portability: Gartner predicts that 50 percent of containerized workloads will span hybrid cloud environments.
 It’s imperative to enable application portability both for hybrid and multicloud environments to avoid vendor lock-in and remain agile.

 - Infrastructure: In most digital transformation cases, containerization is a prelude to cloud migration.
 In the insurance industry, for example, client-facing apps are good candidates for containerization and migration to the public cloud because scalability and availability are critical for them.
 Container infrastructure such as Docker or Kubernetes is important to supporting the migration.